mbari-org/vampire-squid/README.md

 ## Data store

 The current data storage targets are SQL Databases.
 Pretty much all database servers are supported.
-You can configure the database info in the application.conf file.
+You can configure the database info in the [application.conf](https://github.com/underwatervideo/video-asset-manager/blob/master/src/pack/conf/application.conf) file.
 The database schema will be auto-generated the first time you run the application.

+Note that you will need to include you database's JDBC driver.
+There's a variety of ways to do it but the simplest for non-developers is to drop the driver's jar file in the build's `lib` directory.

+The default setup is to use an in-memory derby database.
+This is useful for testing and development, but as configured, you lose your data when you stop the application.

 ## Build and Run